 When can I apply?

-Entries for KILGOUR PRIZE 2019 are now closed.
-We can remind you of the deadlines for entries if you sign up to our enews and add the Kilgour Prize as one of your interests.
+Entries for KILGOUR PRIZE 2020 are open from Monday 13 January 2020 until Sunday 3 May 2020.
+We can remind you of the deadline for entries if you sign up to our e-news and add the Kilgour Prize as one of your interests.

 What is the deadline for entries?

-The deadline for applications for 2019 was 12:00am Midnight Sunday 28 April 2019.
+The deadline for applications for 2020 is 12:00am AEDT Midnight Sunday 3 May 2020.
+If you are in a different time zone please factor in additional time.
 Applications are processed with a time and date stamp defined at the point of submission - this time and date must be before the deadline described to be eligible for entry.
 At midnight on this date, the online application form is withdrawn from our website.